inspircd/docs/docs/3/modules/allowinvite.md

 ### Description

-This module adds channel mode `A` (allowinvite) which allows unprivileged users to use the `/INVITE` command and extended ban `A` which bans specific masks from using the `/INVITE` command.
+This module adds channel mode `A` (allowinvite) which allows unprivileged users to use the `/INVITE` command and extended ban `A:` which bans specific masks from using the `/INVITE` command.

 ### Configuration